ElizabethOye/cba_terraform/README.md

 # cba_terraform
 To deploy a cloudformation template to AWS from Jenkins

-m first jenkins deployment from Github
+my first jenkins deployment from Github